magento/devdocs/guides/v1.0/frontend-dev-guide/themes/theme-create.md

 <h2 id="fedg_create_theme_how-to-images">Configure images</h2>

-If product image sizes of your theme differ from those of the default theme, you need to add a `view.xml` file which contains configuration of all product image sizes used on the storefront.
+If product image sizes of your theme differ from those of the parent theme, you need to add a `view.xml` file which contains configuration of all product image sizes used on the storefront.

 Use the following steps: